vadim-vic/Symbolic-regression/README.md

 The applications are biology, physics, ecology, economics, etc.
 </p><p>
-Mathematical modeling has two issues: first, to create a&nbsp;model of a&nbsp;dynamic system using knowledge and second, to discover a&nbsp; model and knowledge using the measured data.
+Mathematical modeling has two issues: first, to create a model of a dynamic system using knowledge and second, to discover a  model and knowledge using the measured data.
-So there are the&nbsp;model-driven and the&nbsp;data-driven approaches, and each one has its own strengths and weaknesses.
+So there are the model-driven and the data-driven approaches, and each one has its own strengths and weaknesses.
-The first one gives models that could be interpreted by experts in a&nbsp;field of application but usually, they have poor prediction quality.
+The first one gives models that could be interpreted by experts in a field of application but usually, they have poor prediction quality.
 The second one gives models of good quality but often too complex and non-interpretable by experts.
 The suggested approach gathers strong sides of these
 two:
-the result the&nbsp ;model could be explained and it relies on the measured data.
+the result the  model could be explained and it relies on the measured data.
 It allows getting the model with fair quality and generalization ability in comparison to universal models.
 </p><p>
-A model is selected from an inductively generated set of the&nbsp;trial models according to the&nbsp;notion of adequacy: the&nbsp;model must be simple, stable and precise.
+A model is selected from an inductively generated set of the trial models according to the notion of adequacy: the model must be simple, stable and precise.
 These criterions are target functions and they are assigned according to given data.
-It is supposed that given data carries the&nbsp;information on the&nbsp;searched model and the&nbsp;noise as well.
-The hypothesis of the&nbsp;probability distribution function defines a&nbsp;data generation hypothesis and as follows, the&nbsp;target functions.
+It is supposed that given data carries the information on the searched model and the noise as well.
+The hypothesis of the probability distribution function defines a data generation hypothesis and as follows, the target functions.
 </p><p>
-The outline of the&nbsp;automatic model creation is the&nbsp;following.
+The outline of the automatic model creation is the following.
 A sample data, which consist of several independent variables and one dependent variable are given.
 Experts makes set of terminal function.
 These models are arbitrary superposition, inductively generated using terminal functions.
 Experts could also make initial models for inductive modification.
-When generated models are tuned, a&nbsp;model of the&nbsp;optimal structure is selected.
+When generated models are tuned, a model of the optimal structure is selected.
 </p><p>
 Thus, the result is the non-linear regression model of the optimal structure and